astrorafael/spectralcolors/README.md

 * Apparently, the *Adafruit Mini Color TFT with Joystick FeatherWing* works only on 3.3V, but its inputs are 5V-tolerant although this is not documented.

-3.3V power supply is currently taken from the Arduino Nano board itself.
+3.3V power supply is *not taken from the Arduino Nano* board itself.
 In fact, it is the USB-to-Serial converter which generates this voltage, and apparently only 50mA are only available.

 * All other breakout modules have internal level shifters for the data lines and/or regulated down-converters from %V to 3.3V.
 In particular:
 - a pad in back of the Bluetooth LE breakout can deliver 250mA @ 3.3V.
-- the 3V3 pin of the AS7262 board can deliver 100mA @ 3.3V.
+- the 3V3 pin of the AS7262 board can deliver 100mA @ 3.3V. ***This is where we take the 3.3V from.***

 ## I2C Pull-up resistor